stadiamaps/ragnarok/README.md

 # Ragnarök

-This is a tool for debugging and inspecting routing responses from Valhalla.
+This is a tool for debugging and inspecting routing responses from [Valhalla](https://github.com/valhalla/valhalla).
+API responses are pretty hard to visualize!
+When developing custom routing profiles, we wanted something to quickly visualize the route, including the relative costs of each maneuver.
+So, here it is!

+This assuredly has bugs, and has not been tested with much besides fairly "vanilla" route requests.
+PRs welcome for improvements.

 ![Screenshot](screenshot.png)